How to Send Money to Nigeria

 You can use Google Wallet and Apple Pay in Nigeria, but these apps are geared to domestic retail transactions and not international money transfers.

 It's better to use money transfer platforms, especially with their mobile-friendly websites and dedicated apps.
 You can use multiple payment methods and enjoy fast transaction speeds.
+However, you can compare the best money transfer apps and select the one that suit your needs.

 Another drawback of this platform are the high fees, which can go as high as 5%.
 Money transfer providers charge far less and might not even have transaction fees.
 MTPs support instant transactions, so you'll get the same transfer speed while paying less.